cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Aethertide Whale

-• Whirler Virtuoso (creates tokens with energy)
+• Whirler Virtuoso (creates Thopters with energy)

-• Glint-Sleeve Siphoner (uses energy for card draw, flying)
+• Glint-Sleeve Siphoner (uses/generates energy for cards)

 Results: